bitmakerlabs/wdi-october-2017/01-os-and-git-fundamentals/README.md

 Before we dive into programming, it's good to get to know the lay of the land and how to get around our computers: our operating systems, the command-line interface and how to manage files and directories.
 We'll also learn about git and GitHub so that we can track changes to our projects.

 ## Agenda
-After this lesson, you will know:
+After this lesson, you should have an understanding of:

   * How to use Alexa
   * [OS keyboard shortcuts](#os-overview)